jacob-8/kitbook/packages/kitbook/src/docs/3-add-stories.md

 Still needs documented, but the [Svelte-Pieces directory](https://github.com/jacob-8/kitbook/tree/main/packages/svelte-pieces/src/routes) has some good examples for the moment.

-## Display a Story's Code
-Add the `showCode` prop to the `Story` component to already start showing code.

 ## Add your first Story
 - Create a `Foo.svx` file to start documenting and prototyping your first component.